syz51/ai-tools/README.md

-# Translation Web
+# AI Tools Web

-This is a web server written in Go using the Echo framework.
+This is a web application written in Go using the Echo framework.
 It leverages htmx, tailwindcss, and templ for frontend templating.

 ## Getting Started